 Key personal traits we are looking for include a willingness to learn, an ability to work both independently and as a team, a passion for conservation, an openness and interest in working with Aboriginal project partners, and a tolerance for working in the often hot, humid and remote Kimberley and desert regions.

-Internships in advocacy may involve skill related to media, communications, research, events organising, fundraising, community engagement or administration.
-All these elements are essential to the successful running of Environs Kimberley our advocacy work (for more details see campaigns).
+Internships in advocacy would suit passionate people from a variety of backgrounds.
+Internship activities may involve skills related to media, communications, research, events organising, fundraising, community engagement or administration.
+All these elements are essential to the successful running of Environs Kimberley advocacy work.

-If you would like to apply for our internship program please email [email protected] a current CV, along with a short accompanying letter identifying which internship stream (environmental science or advocacy), detailing your relevant skills, interests and availability, to email@example.com - we would love to hear from you.
+If you would like to apply for our internship program please email [email protected] a current CV, along with a short accompanying letter detailing your relevant skills, interests and availability.
+Please also identify which internship streams you are interested in.

 - The application process - After reviewing your application, EK staff will assess the intersection between your interests, experience and availability, and our upcoming project and organisational goals.
 This review will happen periodically and may take a little while for us to find the right fit but please be patient and we will be in touch.

 - Travel and accommodation - Environs Kimberley is a not-for-profit organisation operating in the remote Kimberley region and costs associated with travelling to, and staying in, Broome can be considerable.
-We will of course assist where we can but, generally, interns will need to be self-sufficient and make their own accommodation, transport and other arrangements outside of work requirements.
+Generally, interns will need to be self-sufficient and make their own accommodation, transport and other arrangements outside of work requirements.

-- Duration of the internship - This is up to you, but we ask that applicants are able to commit at least one month, or a regular period of time on an ongoing weekly basis, to our internship program.
+- Duration of the internship - Internships can occur during semester breaks or during term.
+Ideally interns commit at least 4 days a week for a month, or on a regular day/s on a weekly basis for three months.
 If you have a shorter amount of time we have various volunteer opportunities for you to get involved in.

-If you have any questions, or would like more information, please do not hesitate to contact Tess on 08 9192 1922 or email firstname.lastname@example.org.
+If you have any questions, or would like more information, please do not hesitate to contact us on 0891921922 or email [email protected].